10 Things I Learned During a Year of Psychotherapy

-My eldest son was diagnosed with Autism Spectrum Disorder just after the arrival of his new baby brother.
+My eldest son was diagnosed with autism just after the arrival of his new brother.
 It was an exhausting, stressful, confusing, and frustrating time.
 I wasn’t sure I could navigate it on my own, so I decided to seek help from a mental health professional.
 Here are the top 10 things I have learned about myself, parenting, and relationships since I started psychotherapy a year ago.

 1. Don’t give it back

 Kids are hard-wired to annoy you.
 My psychiatrist’s theory is that back in pre-historic times, agitating their parents was one of the most efficient ways children could attract attention — protection from nasty beasts.
 When your children deliberately annoy or yell at you, don’t reciprocate — just ignore it for the attention-seeking behavior that it likely is.
 Of course, if a Jurassic beast is indeed involved, you may want to look into it.

 If you do lose your cool and snap at your kids — which is inevitable — wait until everyone has calmed down before you discuss what happened and why you lost your temper.
 Even if they are too young to understand your explanation, research suggests that the tone of your voice alone can mend rifts with young kids and help reaffirm that you are there for them.

 2. Building resilience in your kids starts with love